Closing in on critical net-baryon fluctuations at LHC energies: cumulants up to third order in Pb$-$Pb collisions: Results

-It is noteworthy that the proton to antiproton ratio is poorly reproduced in both models: the ratio is 1.025$\pm 0.004$ and 1.008$\pm 0.002$ for EPOS and HIJING, respectively, while the value measured by ALICE in Pb--Pb collisions at $\snn=2.76$~TeV is unity within experimental uncertainties~\cite{ ALICE:2013mez}.
+It is noteworthy that the proton to antiproton ratio is above unity in both models with a significance of more than 3 sigma: 1.025$\pm 0.004$ and 1.008$\pm 0.002$ for EPOS and HIJING, respectively; the value measured by ALICE in Pb--Pb collisions at $\snn=2.76$~TeV agrees with unity within experimental uncertainties of a few percent~\cite{ ALICE:2013mez}.
 This implies that the volume fluctuations for the second- and third-order cumulants are not negligible for the model calculations~\cite{Braun-Munzinger:2016yjz}.

 Both model calculations show second-order fluctuations independent of centrality, as do the experimental data.
 The results from the EPOS calculations agree within the uncertainties with the data both in terms of the centrality and the $\Delta\eta$ dependencies.
 The HIJING model results exhibit a 12\% suppression compared to Poissonian fluctuations for the widest $\Delta\eta$ interval and are significantly below the data.
 This is also apparent in the dependence on the width of the $\Delta\eta$ interval (right panel of \figref{fig:2nd_CentDep_10hComp}).
 The dependence on acceptance, and specifically the discrepancy between the HIJING results and the data, is examined in view of global vs local baryon number conservation modelled in Refs.~\cite{Braun-Munzinger:2016yjz, ALICE:2019nbs,Braun-Munzinger:2019yxj,Braun-Munzinger:2020jbk} using a canonical statistical model.
 The right panel of \figref{fig:2nd_CentDep_10hComp} shows the results for different widths of the correlation interval, ranging from global baryon number conservation to short-range correlations.
 As expected, measurements and model calculations converge to the Skellam baseline in the limit of very small acceptance.
 As already noted in Ref.~\cite{ ALICE:2019nbs}, the data from ALICE indicate long-range rapidity correlations ($\Delta y_{\rm corr} > 5$) between protons and antiprotons, therefore originating from the early phase of the collision~\cite{Dumitru:2008wn}.
 Here $\Delta y_{\rm corr}/2$ is defined as the correlation length between protons and antiprotons in rapidity~\cite{Braun-Munzinger:2019yxj}, so that $\Delta y_{\rm corr}=5$ means that protons are correlated with antiprotons within 2.5 rapidity units into either direction.